Last Updated on 17 December, 2020 by Veronica

-Where to begin Route 66?
+Where to Begin Route 66?

 Where does Route 66 begin, and where does it end?

-In theory, its official road is from Chicago to Los Angeles, but you can do it from Los Angeles to Chicago if you like it 🙂
+In theory, its official road is from Chicago to Los Angeles, but you can do it from Los Angeles to Chicago if you like it ????

-Officially it no longer exists as such and was no longer considered Route 66 in the mid-1980s.
-It is now marked as a historic route, and there are parts of the route that are preserved intact; others are part of the interstate highway network, or they have disappeared.
+It is now marked as a historic road, and parts of the route are preserved intact; others are part of the interstate highway network or have disappeared.

 Where to start Route 66 in Chicago?

-The start of Route 66 has moved a few times.
-Originally, Route 66 began on Jackson Blvd. at Michigan Ave.
-In 1937, the start (and end) was moved east onto the reclaimed land for the world fair to Jackson and Lake Shore Drive.
-In 1955, Jackson Blvd became one way west of Michigan Ave. and Adams St. became the westbound US-66.
+In 1955, Jackson Blvd became one way west of Michigan Ave., and Adams St. became the westbound US-66.
 However, the start of US-66 remained on Jackson at Lake Shore Drive.

 So, even while currently Adams Street at Michigan Avenue is marked as the starting point, Route 66 NEVER departed from here.